Super typhoon Saola threatens northern Philippines

 Doksuri went on to make landfall in China where it left a trail of destruction.

-Saola was forecast to turn north on Monday and to make landfall over southern Taiwan late on Wednesday or early Thursday, the weather bureau said.
+Saola is forecast to turn north on Monday and make landfall over southern Taiwan late on Wednesday or early Thursday, the bureau added.
 REUTERS